Mansur Shihab

 Mansur Shihab (منصور الشهابي) was the Emir of Mount Lebanon between 1754 and 1770.
 He and his brother Ahmad took the reins of power from their ailing brother Mulhim Shihab and ruled jointly until Mansur became the sole emir after winning a power struggle with Ahmad in 1763.
-Mansur aligned himself with Zahir al-Umar and Ali Bey, the autonomous rulers of Galilee and Egypt, respectively, in their rebellion against the Ottomans.
-Mansur was subsequently forced by the Druze sheikhs of Mount Lebanon to step down in favor his nephew Yusuf Shihab after Zahir and Ali Bey were defeated in 1770.
+Mansur aligned himself with Daher al-Umar and Ali Bey, the autonomous rulers of Galilee and Egypt, respectively, in their rebellion against the Ottomans.
+Mansur was subsequently forced by the Druze sheikhs of Mount Lebanon to step down in favor his nephew Yusuf Shihab after Daher and Ali Bey were defeated in 1770.

 Family

 Mansur was born in 1714.
 His father was Haydar Shihab, the Emir of Mount Lebanon, a semi-autonomous region in the Ottoman province of Sidon.
 They belonged to the Shihab dynasty which succeeded the Ma'an dynasty as the rulers of Mount Lebanon.